 The housing market

-In the early 20th Century, less than 10% of all homes were owner-occupied, but by the early 21st Century, this figure had risen to 70% - just above the EU average.
-By 2010, there were 21 million households in the UK.
-(Source: ONS 2011).
+In the early 20th Century, less than 10% of all homes were owner-occupied, but by the early 21st Century, this figure had risen to around 62% – just above the EU average.
+By 2017, there were just over 27 million households in the UK (27.23m).

 Privately owned property